 Your last question may force the buyer to write back.
 And yes, it’s a psychological fact that forces your buyer to quickly answer the question.
 It may lead your buyer to get back to you.
 Conversion really starts from here.

 This last question is different than project-specific questions.
-The answer to the last question should be very easy and it will indicate that client’s priority matters to you.
+The answer to the last question should be very easy and it will indicate that the client’s priority matters to you.
 Some of the examples are as follows:

 - When it’s easier for you to start a quick discussion?